IBM/maximo-labs/docs/monitor-hol/service_request.md

 #  Create Service Request from an Alert

 In this section, you will need to have some alerts that have already been triggered for your Entity Type.
-If you have not yet learned how to create an alert in Monitor, please see the `Alerts` section in Lab 2: Monitor Assets.
+If you have not yet learned how to create an alert in Monitor, please see the `Alerts` section in Exercise 2: Monitor Assets.
 You will also need to have an asset/assets with the same name as your entity/entities already set up in your Maximo service.
 If you do not know how to create an asset in Maximo, please see Appendix 1: Creating an Asset in Maximo.

 1. Select `Monitor` from the hamburger menu and go to your Entity Type.![Hamburger Menu2](/img/monitor/max4.png) &nbsp;
 2. You are able to access a list of your alerts from your Entity Type homepage two different ways: